asmecca/mu2_curvature/README.md

 5. run 'launch_ratio.sh' for both gen2 and Gen2L

-6. modify the file 'final_interpolate.py' inserting the correct path to the correlators directory NtxNs for both gen2 and Gen2L

-7. run 'launch_interpolate.sh' for both gen2 and Gen2L
+6. run 'launch_interpolate.sh' for both gen2 and Gen2L

-8. run 'final_fit_mu.py' to obtain final plot and kappa values
+7. run 'final_fit_mu.py' to obtain final plot and kappa values

-9. run 'plot_interpolate.py' to obtain the plots showing the interpolation of the data as shown in the paper
+8. run 'plot_interpolate.py' to obtain the plots showing the interpolation of the data as shown in the paper